California Same-Sex Marriage FAQ

 7. Are Domestic Partnerships still available if we don’t want to get married?

 Yes.
-Under present California law, Domestic Partnerships still exist and are available for same-sex couples who want them.
+Under California law, Domestic Partnerships still exist and are available for same-sex couples.

 8. Domestic partnerships and marriage.
 Do we need both?

-In some cases, it may indeed be legally advantageous to have both a domestic partnership and be legally married as a same-sex couple, especially if you may move to another state.
+In some cases, it may provide a legal advantage to have a legal domestic partnership and legal marriage.
+As a same-sex couple, it may help if you move to another state.
 It may also help protect you when traveling in other states or countries.
 Please consult an attorney or your particular situation.

 9. My partner and I got married in another state or country.
 Do we have to get married again in California?

-No. Since the courts found Proposition 8 to be unconstitutional, California law recognizes marriages performed in other jurisdictions.
+No. California law recognizes marriages performed in other jurisdictions.

 10. What if we got married before Proposition 8 went into effect?
 Do we have to get married again?

-No. Same-sex marriages performed before Proposition 8 went into effect are legally valid.
+No. California law recognizes marriages performed in other jurisdictions.
+Same-sex marriages performed before Proposition 8 took effect are legally valid.

 11. If one of us is from another country, how will marriage affect that partner’s immigration status?

 The repeal of DOMA Section 3 has opened a previously closed path for you or your spouse to apply for permanent resident status (“green card”).
-Immigration law is very complex, so you should speak with a qualified immigration attorney BEFORE marrying or filing any marriage-based immigration paperwork.
+Immigration law is very complex.
+Thus, it is important to speak with an experienced immigration attorney.
+Especially BEFORE marrying or filing any marriage-based immigration paperwork.

 12. We are from another state.
 Can we get married in California?
 Will our marriage be valid in our home state?